Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 You can use negative keywords to exclude poorly performing searches, reducing your advertising cost and increasing your return on ad spend (ROAS).

-You can add negative keywords when you're creating a campaign, or add them later in Campaign Manager.
+You can add negative keywords when you're creating a campaign, or add them later in the campaign manager.

 To add negative keywords to a campaign: